10 Common Grant Application Mistakes for Artists

 The Fractured Atlas team reviews well over 500 grants from fiscally sponsored projects every year.
 Whenever one of our fiscally sponsored projects uses us as a fiscal sponsor in a grant application, we review that grant application.
 We have a full grant review request procedure that our team uses to ensure that our fiscally sponsored projects submit strong grant applications when seeking funding.

 We are honored to be a part of so many artists’ journeys and to help support you as you seek funding and resources to take your work to the next level.
 As part of our grant reviews, we see a number of errors that happen repeatedly.

-Here are some of the most common mistakes that our programs team sees when reviewing grant applications.
+Here are some of the most common mistakes that our Programs team sees when reviewing grant applications.
 We hope that you can use this advice to position your grant applications as strongly as possible.
-For more grant advice, check out our other articles on the topic!
+For more grant advice, check out !

 1. Fancy Formatting in Your Grant Application

 You might be tempted to make your grant application look as beautiful or creative as the work you produce, but resist the urge for two reasons.
 Fancy formatting can be confusing or hard to read for people reviewing your grant application, but it can also add an extra step of work for you.
 Many grant applications require you to submit materials into an application portal rather than attaching documents.
 If you have added a lot of bullet points, highlighted text, hyperlinks, or other creative formatting, you might have to undo all of that when you submit it into the portal.
 Some formatting features might not translate into the document, or might result in an error.